MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-301.md

 9. Close the Build Settings window.
 10. Save your Scene and Project (**FILE > SAVE SCENE / FILE > SAVE PROJECT**).

-## **Chapter 3 – Main Camera Setup**
+## Chapter 3 – Main Camera setup

 > [!IMPORTANT]
-> If you wish to skip the *Unity Set up* component of this lab, and continue straight into code, feel free to download this [.unitypackage](https://github.com/Microsoft/HolographicAcademy/raw/Azure-MixedReality-Labs/Azure%20Mixed%20Reality%20Labs/Lab%201%20-%20Translator%20Text%20API/Azure-MR-Lab-1.unitypackage), import it into your project as a [**Custom Package**](https://docs.unity3d.com/Manual/AssetPackages.html), and then continue from **Chapter 5**.
+> If you wish to skip the *Unity Set up* component of this course, and continue straight into code, feel free to [download this .unitypackage](https://github.com/Microsoft/HolographicAcademy/raw/Azure-MixedReality-Labs/Azure%20Mixed%20Reality%20Labs/Lab%201%20-%20Translator%20Text%20API/Azure-MR-Lab-1.unitypackage), import it into your project as a [**Custom Package**](https://docs.unity3d.com/Manual/AssetPackages.html), and then continue from **Chapter 5**.
 You will still need to create a Unity Project.

 1. In the **Hierarchy Panel**, you will find an object called **Main Camera**, this object represents your “head” point of view once you are “inside” your application.
 2. With the Unity Dashboard in front of you, select the **Main Camera GameObject**.
 You will notice that the **Inspector Panel** (generally found to the right, within the Dashboard) will show the various components of that **GameObject**, with **Transform** at the top, followed by **Camera**, and some other components.
 You will need to reset the Transform of the Main Camera, so it is positioned correctly.